Using MLflow R API in your Virtual Desktop

 Using the R console

-When using R console in the VM, you can unset the proxy by running:
+When using R console on the Virtual Machine, you can unset the proxy by running:

 Sys.unsetenv("http_proxy")